animir/node-rate-limiter-flexible/README.md

 * resolved when point(s) is consumed, so action can be done
 * only for RateLimiterRedis: rejected when some Redis error happened, where reject reason `rejRes` is Error object
 * rejected when there is no points to be consumed, where reject reason `rejRes` is `RateLimiterRes` object
+* rejected when key is blocked (if block strategy is set up), where reject reason `rejRes` is `RateLimiterRes` object

 Arguments:
 * `key` is usually IP address or some unique client id